5 Ways To Display Images in Python

 4. Scikit-Image

-Scikit-Image is a sub-module of Scikit-Learn.
+Scikit-Image, a sub-module of Scikit-Learn, is essential for image processing in Python.
 It is built upon Python and supportive library Matplotlib thus it derives some of its functionalities.
 Methods are similar to that of the previous packages we saw before.

 Code: